Attention-Craving Egomaniac Crashes Memorial Services At Mar-a-Lago

-Category: World Politics Hits: 6This has to be one of the most pathetic things I've read all week.
+Category: World Politics Hits: 37This has to be one of the most pathetic things I've read all week.
 Trump is apparently so starved for attention that he's crashing people's memorial services at Mar-a-Lago: Tossed from the White House, banished from Facebook and Twitter, Trump has never seemed more distant from public consciousness.
 But while he can’t broadcast out, those same platforms offer a surprisingly intimate glimpse into his new life, thanks to the prolific posting of the club’s guests.
 At every moment of his day, Trump is bathed in adulation.
 When he enters the dining room, people stand and applaud.
 When he returns from golf, he’s met with squeals and selfie requests.
 When he leaves Mar-a-Lago, he often encounters flag-waving throngs organized by Willy Guardiola, a former professional harmonica player and anti-abortion activist who runs weekly pro-Trump rallies in Palm Beach.
 “Give me four hours and I can pull together 500 people,” Guardiola says.
 Trump recently invited the self-proclaimed “biggest Trump supporter in the country” for a private consultation at his club.

 Read more https://crooksandliars.com/2021/06/attention-craving-egomaniac-crashing